alkhatibdev/laravel-sudani/README.md

 ## Login and Cache SPay token

 Out of the box the package will encrypt the password and login automatically and get the `token` and use it for each action `initiate`, `verify` ..etc per request.
-If you want cache the token and use it for furthor requests of whole day, you request `token` like this:
+If you want to cache the token and use it for furthor requests, you can request `token` like this:

 ```php
 $token = Sudani::token()
 ```

-And you can cache it and use for next requests for the next 24 hours, for example:
+And you can cache it and use it for each request for the next 24 hours, for example:

 ```php
 // $token = getCachedToken()